Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Theory

-To gain a more comprehensive understanding of the weight variance behavior, we additionally scrutinize the velocity variance and the ratio between them.
-We label this ratio, scaled by a factor of two, as the correlation time $\tau_i$ (see \cref{eq:corr_time_def}).
+To gain a more comprehensive understanding of the weight variance behavior, we separate it into two interpretable components: the velocity variance and a correlation time.
+Here, we define the velocity $\vec{v}_k$ as the parameter update at step $k$, i.e., $\vec{v}_k = \vec{\theta}_{k+1} - \vec{\theta}_k$.
+Focusing on the velocity helps to isolate how stochasticity and curvature interact dynamically.
+We label the ratio between weight and velocity variance, scaled by a factor of two, as the correlation time $\tau_i$ (see \cref{eq:corr_time_def}).
 This definition aligns with that of the velocity correlation time, hence justifying the nomenclature.
-The equivalence stands under general assumptions that are satisfied in our problem setup described in \cref{sec:var_main} (see \cref{sec:appendix_var_tau_assumptions}).
+The equivalence stands under general assumptions, such as a sufficiently fast decay of the weight correlations, $\textrm{cov}\bigr(\vec{\theta}_{k}, \vec{\theta}_{k+n}\bigr)$, which are satisfied in our problem setup described in \cref{sec:var_main} (see \cref{sec:appendix_var_tau_assumptions}), where the weight correlations will even decay exponentially fast.